xtivia/generator-jetray/README.md

 7. when ready, run 'gulp deploy' to push to Liferay

-NOTE: version 1.6.0 migrates the Angular support to Angular 4 and moves the UI-Router package to @uirouter/angular as well.
+NOTE: beginning with version 1.6.0 Angular support has been migrated to Angular 4 and moves the UI-Router package to @uirouter/angular as well.

+The version that supports Angular 2 is still provided as a Git 1.5.1 tag here.